Whey vs Plant Protein Powder: Which Is Better

 As much as we might wish for our metabolism to stay as fast as it was at 21, the reality is a bit different once we hit the big 3-0.

-Our metabolism starts to slow down due to a natural decline in muscle mass and other factors.
+In my early 30s, my metabolism started to slow down due to a natural decline in muscle mass and other factors.

 This can lead to unexpected weight gain if we are not mindful of our eating habits.